By Lily Richman

 Parking Structure #5 Tenant Improvement Project

-For the week of December 17th, construction will take place in Parking Structure #5 at 1440 4th street and anticipates affecting the sidewalk in
+For the week of February 4, construction will take place in Parking Structure #5 at 1440 4th street that may affect the sidewalk in